changehero Blog

 How can this be useful?
 Like in the example above, NFTs can represent virtual in-game assets like items, cards, or real-world assets like art pieces.
 Each token represents a unique unit of value, even if they belong to the same category.

-Basically, non-interchangeability is useful to denote ownership of an asset that NFT represents.
+Why are NFTs important?
+Basically, non-interchangeability is useful to denote ownership of an asset that the NFT represents.

-What exactly is an NFT in simple terms?
+What exactly is an NFT in even simpler terms?

-What is an NFT in very simple terms?
+What is an NFT, explained for dummies?
 It is a digital token on a blockchain with properties that make each unit unique.
 This quality makes them fit to serve as proof of ownership.

 How Did NFTs Come to Be?